hzhaoc/hzhaoc.github.io/_posts/2023-12-29-tree-hash-union.md

 A type of priority queue.

 ### Property
-Parent is bigger than its children
+Parent is bigger than its children.

 ### Advantages
 - Efficient data structure when dealing with min/max due to $O(logn)$ operations in insertion and popping (root/first element which is min or max)